the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 ```

 **Cluster Requirements:**
-- OpenShift cluster running version **4.19.9 or later** on IBM Fusion HCI

 - OpenShift Service Mesh v2 must **not** be installed (conflicts with Gateway API)
 - Gateway API resources configured (see below)
 - Access to the OpenShift CLI (`oc`)